Puerto Rico's PREPA utility creditors say power grid damage is overblown

 The bondholders want to persuade the judge overseeing the island’s bankruptcy to pick an energy industry expert to run PREPA, from a list of names on which creditors may or may not have input.

-Citing their own assessment of grid damage, led by energy consultant Derek HasBrouck, the bondholders said some 95 percent of transmission assets are fully functional, and observed only “a few broken poles” among 170 distribution substations.
+Citing their own assessment of grid damage, led by energy consultant Derek HasBrouck, the bondholders said some 95 percent of transmission assets are fully functional, and observed only “a few broken poles” among 75 distribution substations that were visually inspected.

 Those numbers contrast starkly with the Puerto Rican government’s assessment that 80 percent of the electric grid was destroyed when Maria made landfall on September 20, the most powerful storm to hit Puerto Rico in decades.